 The bungalow was originally just two bedrooms, a tiny kitchen, an open living room, and a bathroom.
 Sometime before we bought it one of the previous owners added an addition in the back.
 This was the living room and dining room while we owned the house.
 But boy was it ugly when we bought it!

 Opposite the living room – basically, the same space just opposite ends – was our dining room and my “office”.
 Dean built the table from pallet wood and our old table legs and the buffet was a thrifted dresser and hand me down hutch.
 Dean and I designed and built the banquet when we need more storage and more seating.
 The buyer of the bungalow bought the dining table, chairs, banquette, and buffet from us.
 They just “suited the space so well”.
 Imagine!
 The x-base desk was made by Dean and a co-worker.
 This was a small space but it was mighty!

 The Kitchen/Laundry Room

 Remember how I said that this house was originally two bedrooms?
-Well we made it into three by converting the original living room into a master bedroom.
-Due the the house’s layout this was easier and made much more sense than you’d think.
+Well, we made it into three by converting the original living room into a master bedroom.
+Due to the house’s layout, this was easier and made much more sense than you’d think.
 We had a walk-in closet, but shortly before we decided to move we decided it would make a great pantry, so we built a wall closet as well.

 Our two girls – with very different tastes and color preferences – share a bedroom.
 We went through several renditions and color combinations before we finally settled on a look they loved – with plenty of pops of color and sparkle – courtesy of Bouclair.

 We had but one small bathroom at our old house.
-And boy did it scare us when we started renovating it 6 days after we moved in – we’re talking holes in the floor, rotted wood skeered!
-But with a little help from our friends – if not gorgeous – it was safe, clean and functional!
+And boy did it scare us when we started renovating it 6 days after we moved in – we’re talking holes in the floor, rotted wood scared!
+But with a little help from our friends – if not gorgeous – it was safe, clean, and functional!